How to Dissolve an LLC in Indiana – LLC Cancellation 2025

 Step 2: Close All Tax Accounts

-You must contact all government entities and clear the amount of outstanding taxes due until the date you have decided for dissolution.
-All the taxes must be paid in advance so that you don’t face any issues in the further process of shutting down your LLC.
+You must contact all government entities and clear the amount of outstanding taxes due by the date you have decided to dissolve.
+All the taxes must be paid in advance so that you don’t face any issues in the process of shutting down your LLC.

 Some of the common taxes that limited liability companies have to pay are: